baha-eddine-hammou/Life_Saver_Hexabot_Plugin/README.md

 LifeSaver is a user-friendly chat bot app designed to assist individuals during natural disasters.
 It allows users to share their precise location with others, enabling quick assistance in emergencies.
 By analyzing real-time weather data, the app determines whether the user is in a safe or dangerous situation and provides immediate alerts.

+Our team participated in the TN 2056 Challenge with our agritech startup, PREDICTI, it's an IoT-powered weather station that uses AI to provide accurate weather forecasts, helping farmers manage crises.
+Soon, PREDICTI will feature Life Saver Chatbot, offering real-time updates, personalized alerts, and critical assistance during extreme weather events.
+This integration will benefit both farmers and everyday users, expanding the app's impact beyond agriculture.

 ## Features

 - **Crisis Detection:** Utilizes weather APIs to determine if you are in a crisis situation.